notRadioOpaque/notRadioOpaque/README.md

 **`I'm Ismail Muyideen`**

-I'm Frontend engineer building my version of the digital world one step at a time.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
+a Frontend Engineer building impactful products and open to full-time roles.

 #